Wasserwecken/markdownpaper/.doc/documentation.md

 <div>

 ### Paragraphs
 Paragraphs are separated by a blank line.
 The text will be wrapped automatically.
-Do not indent your text, otherwise it will be interpreted as a code block.
+Do not indent your text, otherwise it is interpreted as a code block.

 ```
 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat.